LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 2.4	LAWYER SERVING AS THIRD-PARTY NEUTRAL
+## Rule 2.4	LAWYER SERVING AS THIRD-PARTY NEUTRAL
 (a) A lawyer serves as a third-party neutral when the lawyer assists two or more persons who are not clients of the lawyer to reach a resolution of a dispute or other matter that has arisen between them.
 Service as a third-party neutral may include service as an arbitrator, a mediator or in such other capacity as will enable the lawyer to assist the parties to resolve the matter.
 (b) A lawyer serving as a third-party neutral shall inform unrepresented parties that the lawyer is not representing them.
 When the lawyer knows or reasonably should know that a party does not understand the lawyer's role in the matter, the lawyer shall explain the difference between the lawyer's role as a third-party neutral and a lawyer's role as one who represents a client.